stelsup/OrangeChat-frontend/README.md

-# Ogange Chat frontend
+# javafx-weaver-example
-Example repository
+Example repository for blog post about Spring Boot and JavaFX integration